Government and Politics

 “A strong, co-operative spirit is the rock upon which a thriving educational institution is built.”

 John Berryman, Teacher of History, Politics and Religious Studies and Knights House Tutor

 “I love History and want to inspire a new generation of Historians.
 It is extremely rewarding to see a pupil’s passion develop over the time that they are with us.”

-Katy O'Hara, Deputy Stud Housemistress and Teacher of History and Politics
+Katy O'Hara, Crossways Housemistress and Teacher of History and Politics